 Quinny Moodd review

 The Quinny Moodd is a travel-system pushchair that can be used as a pram with a carrycot.
-It features an automatic unfolding chassis like the one on Quinny's bestselling Buzz pushchair and has a futuristic-looking seat.
+It features an automatic unfolding chassis and has a futuristic-looking seat.

 Which? memebers can read our full reviews to find out how easy the Quinny Moodd pushchair is to use and how reliable it is, and see what parents who already own this pushchair think of it.

 The Quinny Buzz 3 off-roader pushchair is suitable from birth.
 Its seat can face in either direction, or be replaced by the Dream Buzz carrycot or optional Maxi-Cosi Cabrio car seat.
-The Buzz is also available in a four-wheeled version, the Quinny Buzz 4.
-These two pushchairs performed quite differently in our tests, so it's worth checking out our reviews to see which one we rate best.
+The Buzz is also available in a four-wheeled version.

 The lightweight Quinny Yezz is built from adventurous materials such as parachute fabric, yachting rope and skateboard wheels, making it light and eye-catching.
 It's designed for folding and packing away easily when you're on the move.

 There are two versions of this pushchair - the Quinny Zapp and Quinny Zapp Xtra.
 The Quinny Zapp Xtra travel system is pleasing to the eye, but is this designer pushchair all style and no substance?
-Read our Quinny Zapp Xtra review on to find out what our pushchair tests uncovered.
+And is the Quinny Zapp really nippy and manoeuvrable like the brand claims it is?

 Where to buy Quinny pushchairs

-Quinny pushchairs are available from shops including Babies R Us, Boots, John Lewis, Kiddicare, Littlewoods Direct and Mothercare.
+Quinny pushchairs are available from a wide range of stores, including Babies R Us, Boots, John Lewis, Kiddicare, Littlewoods Direct and Mothercare.

-You can search for retailers in your local area on the Quinny.com/gb-en website.
+You can search for retailers in your local area on the Quinny website.